TommasoGhilardi/Show-recording_videos/README.md

 The program will look for "data" (where the webcam recordings will be stored) and "set" (where the videos to display are stored) folders.

 The program utilize:
-- pyglet to display the videos
+- pyglet to display the videos and the text messages
 - cv2 to collect the video from the webcam
-- tkinter to display messages

 The program requires [FFMPEG](https://www.ffmpeg.org/download.html)